 By shifting processes, assets, and part of the manufacturing "output" to cyberspace, the resulting products from the manufacturing process may be partly in the physical space (as before), and partly in cyberspace.
-In the latter case, it can be a Digital Twin-See figure 5.
+In the latter case, it can be a Digital Twin-See figure 6.

-Indeed, if we look at the manufacturing process, we have

-digital twins of the tools used (such as robots in the assembly line and mirroring the whole process/processes of the factory), and we have the digital twin (instance) of the product that is created and "manufactured," along with the physical product itself.
+Indeed, if we look at the manufacturing process, we have digital twins of the tools used (such as robots in the assembly line and mirroring the whole process/processes of the embed functionalities designed to enhance its operation and to monitor/provide maintenance.

-This aspect becomes particularly relevant once we are dealing with stage 3 and onwards.
-A digital twin at stage 3 interacts with the physical product, and it might embed functionalities designed to enhance its operation and to monitor / provide maintenance.
 At stage 4, it can augment the functionality of the physical entity, and at stage 5, it can have functionality independent of the physical entity.